spotify/docker-client/README.md

   .password("secret-password").serverAddress("https://myprivateregistry.com/v1/").build();
 docker.pull("foobar/busybox-private:latest", authConfig);

+// An authConfig can also be parsed from either ~/.docker/config.json or ~/.dockercfg which
+// are created by 'docker login'
+AuthConfig authConfig = AuthConfig.builder().fromDockerConfig().build();

 // You can also set the AuthConfig for the DockerClient instead of passing everytime you call pull() DockerClient docker = DefaultDockerClient.authConfig(authConfig).build();